Sunday, November 26, 2023

 LVN Pictures - the de Leon family (much more to come!)

-Lyra Ventures (1974-1976) - Producers Douglas C. Quijano, Tomas Magpayo, Marina Cabreira; Executive Producer Angie Pineda.
+Lyra Ventures (1974-1976) - Producers Douglas C. Quijano, Tomas Magpayo and Marina Cabreira; Executive Producer Angie Pineda.
 Prosecuted for obscenity over their film Mga Uhaw Na Bulaklak Part 2 (1976).

 Magic